AverageHossein/guts/README.md

     ]
 }

-"section_id" is not required, if you provide "section_id" in a group means someone from that group has a preference to be in a specific section.

 ```
+P.S: in the API above "section_id" is not required, if you provide "section_id" in a group means someone from that group has a preference to be in a specific section.

 Get seat number by user Id: